BumjunJung9287/SuffixArray-InducedSort_Algorithm-LonggestCommonPrefix-EN-JP-/README.md

 ## Purpose
 This sa-is algorithm is used for assignment in the class of algorithms in University of Tokyo by Professor Hitoshi　Aida.
-The assignment was about finding the Longest Common Prefix(LCP) in the long data of string(reformed genom data).
+The assignment was about finding the Longest Common sequence of letters in the long data of string(reformed genom data).
 Moreover, do it in small order as possible.
+The problem basically seek the sequence of some proteins in the genome data.
-The SA-IS algorithm is used to find the LCP in O(n), Linear order.
+The SA-IS algorithm and LCP are used to find the common sequence in O(n), Linear order.

 The content of the assignment was like following

-Find the answer of longest common prefix. if the i th and j th prefix had k alphbets in common and that k was the maximum value of all. print the i j k in the result
+Find the answer of longest common sequence. if the i th and j th sequence had k alphbets in common stargint from that letter and that k was the maximum value of all. print the i j k in the result

 ## Data
 The data used in this assignment will be provided in the data directory.